Handling Job Offers: Accepting and Declining

-- Notice period (the length of time between tendering your resignation and the actual time you stop working)
+- Notice period (the length of time between resigning and your last day of work)

 - Starting date

-In some cases, the recruiter might hand you the letter during your second or third interview.
-If this happens, don’t feel pressured to sign on the spot.
-If you need some time to go through the document, ask if you can take some time to read through before you get back to them.
-Most employers will understand and won’t mind giving you the extra time needed.
+In the recruiter hands you the letter during your second or third interview, don’t feel pressured to sign on the spot.
+Instead, ask for some time to go through the document before getting back to them.
+Most employers will understand and give you the extra time you need.

 When things aren’t clear

-If you’re applying into a graduate programme or scheme, check if your offer is conditional on gaining a specific degree classification.
-This means that you’re temporarily accepted, and will be confirmed only when you achieve a particular result/degree.
-Make sure to iron this out with the recruiter before you sign your acceptance: what if you missed out the specified degree level?
-Some recruiters may be willing to overlook this if they were impressed by your interview performance.
+If you’re applying to a graduate programme or scheme, check if the offer is conditional on gaining a specific degree classification.
+This would mean that you’re temporarily accepted, and will only be confirmed when you’ve achieved a particular result or degree.
+However, keep in mind that some recruiters may also be willing to overlook this if they’re impressed by your interview performance.

-If everything goes well, and you’re keen on the job, then go ahead and sign your acceptance on the contract.
-Generally, that will be sufficient, but in some cases, you may be asked to put your acceptance in writing as well.
-This will require a short acceptance letter or email, mentioning that you’re formally accepting their offer to join the company.
-If you find that you need help with this, feel free to refer to your career advisors for assistance.
+If everything goes well and you’re keen on taking up the job, go ahead and sign your acceptance.
+Although this is sufficient in most cases, some employers may ask you to write a short acceptance letter or email, mentioning that you’re formally accepting their offer to join the company.
+If you find that you need help with this, don’t be afraid to turn to your career advisors for assistance.

-Almost there, but not quite yet!
-Don’t forget those who have helped you along the way, such as your contact who recommended you to the job in the first place, and your referees.
-Nothing too long – just a simple thank-you note/email mentioning your acceptance will do.
-If you want, you can also ask for further advice on how you should prepare to enter the organisation.
+You’re not done yet though!
+Don’t forget those who’ve helped you along the way, such as your contact who recommended you to apply for the job in the first place, and your referees as well.
+Just a simple thank-you note over email mentioning your acceptance will help to show your appreciation.
+You can also ask for further advice on how you should prepare for your first day at the job.

 Declining the offer

-In the off-chance that you think that the job is not suitable for you, then you will have to decline them properly – and this calls for a letter expressing your intentions.
-Don’t just ignore any job offers if you’re uninterested in them; recruiters won’t know that you’re declining their offer.
+In the off-chance that you think that you’re not suited for the job or company, be sure to decline politely in the form of a letter expressing your intentions.
+This is because recruiters won’t know that you’re declining their offer and why.
 Instead, they’ll only think that you’re being rude for leading them on.
-On the contrary, responding will help prove your integrity as a responsible job-seeker (and employee!).
+On top of that, responding will help prove your integrity as a responsible job-seeker (and employee!).

-In your email, make sure to thank the recruiters/interviewers for their time and tell them clearly that you’re unable to accept their offer.
-Explain your reasons too.
+In your email, thank the recruiters and interviewers for their time, and tell them clearly that you’re unable to accept their offer and why.
 Recruiters deserve to know after all the time and effort that they’ve invested in you.
 Be honest and polite about it, and always keep your tone professional.
-“I don’t think your offer is good” is definitely a no-go!
+A curt “I don’t think your offer is good enough” is definitely a no-go!

-Again, don’t forget the network contacts who’ve helped you up till this point.
-Send them a brief email to inform them of your decision as well, and thank them for their assistance and guidance all this while.
+Again, don’t forget the contacts who’ve helped you up to this point.
+Send them a brief email to inform them of your decision as well, and thank them for their assistance and guidance.

-If handled properly, job declinations can become a good networking opportunity too!
-Some recruiters may be impressed by your sense of responsibility and keep you in their circle of contact.
+If handled properly, job declinations can become good networking opportunities too!
+Some recruiters may be impressed by your sense of responsibility and keep you in their circle of contacts.

-In some rare cases, the recruiter may call you back for a round of re-negotiation.
+In some rare cases, the recruiter may even call you back for a round of re-negotiations.
 This will be up to you to accept or decline, depending on the reasons why you rejected the job offer in the first place.

-Getting a job offer even before the job hunt!
+But what if you get a job offer even before the job hunt?

-Take note also of some actions that are considered unethical by recruiters – make sure that you don’t do these:
+There are other no-gos too!
+Take note of these actions that are also considered unethical by recruiters – make sure that you don’t:

-Sign and accept multiple offer letters that you receive, and not turn up at work on the first day.
+- Sign and accept multiple offer letters, then don’t turn up for work on the first day;

-Delaying your response to your multiple job offers for a long time in order to compare your prospects, but not informing the rejected recruiters after you’ve made your decision.
+- Delay your response to multiple job offers for a long time in order to compare your prospects, then not inform the rejected recruiters after you’ve made your decision.